 Please join our class' Remind!
 I will be using it to provide daily updates, reminders, and announcements of important information.
 A paper with directions on how to join will be sent home the first week of school.
 It is free and easy to use!
 Once you join, be sure to still check our class page for additional information.
 Things are constantly changing so it is important we stay in communication with each other.

-*Students will each have his/her own set of supplies (crayons, glue, scissors, etc.) and will not be sharing any items.
+*Students will each have his/her own set of supplies (pencils, crayons, glue, scissors, etc.).

 Note: Our classroom has air conditioning, but it can get pretty chilly after being in the room for some time.
 I recommend bringing in a sweatshirt each day to have just in case.

-Chromebooks have been provided to each student for use at home and in school for the duration of the 2020-2021 school year.
-Please remember to bring your chromebooks to school each day and charge every night so they are accessible for in person and remote learning.
-Please review chromebooks protocol and expectations below:
+Chromebooks have been provided to each student for use at home and in school for the duration of the 2023-2024 school year.
+Please remember to bring your chromebook to school each day and charge it every night so it is accessible for learning experiences throughout our day.